syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 The State Store represents the various backing storage options to which Kratix can write.
 When registering a worker cluster with Kratix, you will need to specify the state store you intend to use.
-Kratix will then write to the specified state store when scheduling workloads for execution on that cluster.
+Kratix will then write to the specified state store when scheduling workloads for deployment on that cluster.

 Create a new State Store that points to the MinIO bucket we created on the previous
 step: